JannisJost/QuantumAccelerator/README.md

  * **How do I install QuantumAccelerator?**

-At the moment you'll need to download the jar from releases, but to be able to run it you'll need JavaFX (Openjfx) installed.
-I am working on an installer which will eliminate the need to have JavaFX installed.
+Just download the jar from releases, to be able to run it you'll need JavaFX (Openjfx) installed.
+If you have not installed JavaFX you can download the installer which is bigger but doesnt need Java or JavaFX installed and utilizes an Windows executable file wich can be run as administrator more easily.

 * **Some features do not work properly, what should I do?**